- 5 min ago Nobel Winners 2019: Amul Honours Abhijit Banerjee And Esther Duflo With It's Doodle

 Ria: What about the younger generation?

-Dr. Bhujang Shetty: Most of the young people have irreversible type of blindness, like underdeveloped eyes, birth defects and weakness in the nerves.
+Dr. Bhujang Shetty: Most of the young people have the irreversible types of blindness, like underdeveloped eyes, birth defects and weakness in the nerves.

 But we are talking about eye donation, which is about corneal blindness.